deepinsight/insightface/recognition/partial_fc/pytorch/README.md

 There is a loss of accuracy in MS1MV2 with sampling, but it has the same good accuracy in Glint360k.

+This is what we found.

+**The more identities in the training set, the closer the results from the sampling training are to those from Full Softmax training!**

 ### IJBC-Glint360K (mxnet)
 ```shell script